Red River Radio

-Red River Radio is a regional public radio network for northwest Louisiana, southern Arkansas, eastern Texas, and the southeasternmost corner of Oklahoma, serving communities in the valley of the Red River of the South through five radio stations.
-The network is headquartered in Shreveport, Louisiana, on the campus of Louisiana State University Shreveport.
+Red River Radio (RRR) is a regional public radio network for northwest Louisiana, southern Arkansas, eastern Texas, and the southeasternmost corner of Oklahoma, serving communities in the valley of the Red River of the South through five radio stations.
+The network is headquartered in Shreveport, Louisiana, inside a renovated church building on the campus of Louisiana State University Shreveport on Youree Drive.